-Halmurat was charged alongside the students Shohret Nijat, Luo Yuwei, Mutellip Imin, Abduqeyum Ablimit, Atikem Rozi, and Akbar Imin with being involved with Uighurbiz during a secret trial held in November 2014, according to Tohti’s lawyer Li Fangping.
-Many were administrators for the site, according to state media.
-According to the political prisoner database of the Congressional-Executive Commission on China, an organization set up by the U.S. Congress to monitor human rights and laws in China, Rozi and Mutellip Imin wrote for the site.
-Imin, who is from Xinjiang and enrolled at Istanbul University in Turkey, also has a blog.
-He was arrested when he tried to leave China.
+Halmurat was charged alongside the students Abduqeyum Ablimit, Shohret Nijat, Luo Yuwei, Mutellip Imin, Atikem Rozi, and Akbar Imin, according to Li Fangping.
+Many were administrators for Uighurbiz, according to state media and the political prisoner database of the Congressional-Executive Commission on China, an organization set up by the U.S. Congress to monitor human rights and rule of law in China.

-The seven students were sentenced to three to eight years in prison, according to the Global Times, a state-run newspaper.
-The length of sentence for each student was unclear and details of where they are being held were not disclosed.
+Tohti was sentenced to life imprisonment.
+The seven students were sentenced to between three and eight years in prison each, according to the Global Times, a state-run newspaper.

-In an email to CPJ in September 2019, Abduweli Ayup, a once-jailed Uighur-language activist who has left China and follows such cases closely, said that any students whose prison terms may have expired likely remain detained in so-called re-education camps in Xinjiang.
+Abduweli Ayup, a once-jailed Uighur-language activist who has left China and follows such cases closely, told CPJ in 2019 that any students whose prison terms may have expired likely remain detained in so-called re-education camps in Xinjiang.